II43/arduino_CAN/README.md

 Pre-requisities:
   1. MATLAB, Simulink and Simulink Coder
-  2. Matlab Support Package for Arduino Hardware
+  2. Simulink Support Package for Arduino Hardware
   2. SparkFun CAN-BUS Shield for Arduino (https://www.sparkfun.com/products/13262)

 Please note that this repository relies has some externals coming from to SparkFun CAN-Bus_Shield library (https://github.com/sparkfun/CAN-Bus_Shield.git)